2015-2016 Massachusetts Legislative Session

+The new session started on January 7.
+The bill filing deadline was January 16th (bills can still be "late-filed" throughout the session).
+More than 5,000 bills were filed by the January deadline!
 As we learn more about new bills, we'll post them below under the support and oppose headers, so keep an eye on this page.
+Note that the any Docket numbers (HD and SD) will eventually change to bill numbers.

 |Bills we support:|

-Most farm animals are raised in intense confinement systems that thwart most, if not all, of their natural behaviors.
-This bill would prohibit the confinement of farm animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs; that means that standard veal crates, gestation crates for pregnant pigs, and battery cages for hens would not be allowed in the Commonwealth.
+This bill would prohibit the confinement of farm animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs; that means that standard veal crates and gestation crates for pregnant pigs would not be allowed in the Commonwealth.

 This bill would allow MSPCA and Animal Rescue League of Boston officers to enforce the provisions in the new Ch.
 140 sec 174E to be able to better protect dogs.